 Applications of fertilisers and sprays should be uniform.
 It is normally best to apply these across the direction of the plots.
-The precision application of chemicals post-drillinoidate the rows is permitted where appropriate, but wheelings within or between are not acceptable unless they consistently occur.
+The precision application of chemicals post-drilling down the rows is permitted where appropriate, but wheelings within or between plots post drilling are not acceptable unless they consistently occur in the same place in each plot.